 Security Risk

-When teams use AI coding assistants, several challenges emerge:
+When teams use AI coding agents, several challenges emerge:

 Security Risk